jonlawlor/rel/README.md

 Which isn't going to set any records for brevity or efficiency.
 It also demonstrates some of the issues with the rel package's current state: it results in a lot of type definitions for intermediate tuple representation, which is an area we want to work on.
 Behind the scenes there is quite a bit of reflection as well, which comes with other downsides, including slower performance and less type safety.
 Also, every relational operation (except for no-ops) results in a new pipeline stage getting built, with more channels handing off values.

-On the other hand, thanks to interface's duck typing, users of this package can define their own Relation(s), which we anticipate will be used similarly as LINQ's Type Providers.
-The "literal" Relations above can be replaced by Relations that provide values from an SQL database, or a csv.Reader, which are defined in sub packages, or in a user defined source if they roll their own Relation, which can take advantage of the query rewrite rules in the rel package.
+On the other hand, thanks to interface's duck typing, users of this package can define their own Relation(s), which could be used in a similar manner to LINQ's Type Providers.
+The "literal" Relations above can be replaced by Relations that provide values from an SQL database, or a csv.Reader (https://github.com/jonlawlor/csv), or in a user defined source if they roll their own Relation, which can take advantage of the query rewrite rules in the rel package.

+I am sure many people will find the package hideous.
+Personally I vacillate between excitement over how interesting I find it, and despair over how unidiomatic it is.
+It violates practically every piece of general advice I've seen on Go, but at the same time, I have a sense that it is coming together.
+I hope you find it interesting as well.

 [1] Parallel Database Systems: The Future of Database Processing or a Passing Fad?